iL0g1c/OspreyEyesSurveillanceTools/README.md

 # GeoFS Callsign Tracker
 ### An OspreyEyes Creation

+## How to run from release
+1. Go to releases and download the windows 10 executable.
+(This only works on windows 10)
+2. Run executable.
+3. The data log will be created in the same folder as the executable.

-## How to Use
+## How to run from source
+### Run using python
+1. Clone the repository.
-1. You must have python installed on your machine.
+2. You must have python installed on your machine.
-2. You must install all packages for this script.
+3. You must install all packages for this script.
 Look in the code, since I am too lazy to create a requirements.txt file.
-3. Run the script.
+4. Run the script.

+### Build from source
+1. Clone the repository.
+2. Install pyinstaller
+3. Run ```pyinstaller -n callsignTracker --onefile src/main.py --distpath bin/```
+4. Wait for build to finish.
+5. Run the executable from the windows explorer.

+_It is possible to use pyinstaller to build for another target OS, but this has not been tested._

 ## Rationale
 In GeoFS MRP, people are constantly commiting FRP actions.
 Some of these include changing their callsign after being killed, and then rejoining the fight.